 - Barnes.
 Please arrive by 7.45pm and expect the minibus to pass around 8pm.

-Please inform the wardens of the Mill that you wish to attend the weekend AND travel from London by the school mini bus, indicating pick up point.
+Please inform the wardens of the Mill that you wish to attend the weekend AND travel from London by the London transport, indicating pick up point.
 It is also necessary to exchange contact mobile phone numbers with the driver – David Mayes – for updates on the evening of travel etc.

 On arrival at the Mill, volunteers are allocated their (bunk bedded) room for the weekend and await the London passengers whilst chatting, nibbling and sipping the odd glass of wine/beer etc.